Moisés Ville: History

 Iahaduth Jewish school in Moisés Ville.

 View of the interior of the Baron Hirsch synagogue in Moisés Ville.

-Moises Ville was founded by a group of Russian Jewish immigrants who arrived in August 1889 aboard the SS Weser from Kamenetz-Podolsk, Ukraine.
-Moises Ville is regarded as the first agricultural Jewish colony in South America, beating by some months a smaller group coming from Bessarabia who established a neighbouring settlement called Monigotes.
+Moisés Ville was founded by a group of Russian Jewish immigrants who arrived in August 1889 aboard the SS Weser from Kamenetz-Podolsk, Ukraine.
+Moisés Ville is regarded as the first agricultural Jewish settlement in South America, beating by some months a smaller group coming from Bessarabia who established a neighbouring settlement called Monigotes.

-It all started one day in 1887 when leaders of Jewish communities in Podolia and Bessarabia met in Katowice (Silesia, Poland) to seek a solution to their problems.
-They decided that emigration to Palestine was the solution and chose a delegate, Eliezer Kauffman, to travel to Paris and meet there the famous Jewish Philanthropist, Baron Edmond James de Rothschild asking for his support.
+In 1887, Jewish communal leaders from Podolia and Bessarabia met in Katowice, (Silesia), to discuss emigration to Palestine in response to anti-Jewish violence and increasing restrictions on Jewish life in the Russian Empire.
+They appointed Eliezer Kauffman as a delegate to seek support in Paris from Baron Edmond James de Rothschild.